 Employers and recruiters are often inundated with applications for accounting positions in Sydney.
-So, while there is still widespread debate over the relevance of cover letters, we always recommend sending a cover letter and resume as part of your job application (click here for a great Accounting CV template).
+So, while there is still widespread debate over the relevance of cover letters, we always recommend sending a cover letter and resume as part of your job application.
 Writing a great letter to a recruiter specifically related to the job ad itself could be the differentiating factor between you and another equally qualified candidate.
 It is these unique selling points that can set you apart from the competition.
 Here’s how to write a winning Accounting cover letter to give yourself the best chance of securing an interview in the Sydney Accounting job market.

 Using Your Cover Letter to Sell Yourself